 - Session 3 - Validation and Empathy: Building Self-awareness to Inform a Change Process (October 2020)

-- Session 4 - Secondary Traumatic Stress and the Impact on Staff and Patients (December 2020).
-Select one date to register for Session 4:
+- Session 4 - Secondary Traumatic Stress and the Impact on Staff and Patients (December 2020)

 Presented by Heather Wilcoxon, a Licensed Clinical Mental Health Counselor (LCMHC) in the State of Vermont and New Hampshire and the Assistant Division Director for Children, Youth & Families with Health Care & Rehabilitation Services (HCRS) of Vermont.
 Heather has experience working with children and families, adults, crisis evaluations in a hospital setting, and medical social service work through a hospice program for many years.